strapdata/elassandra-operator/docs/source/backup-restore.rst

 * a *cron* field to define the backup period using a `cron expression <https://docs.micronaut.io/latest/api/io/micronaut/scheduling/cron/CronExpression.html>`_
 * a *backup* specification using the same information as a backup task

-The name of scheduled backups is generated using the backup timestamp, a hashcode computed using the backup definition and the tag. (ex : 1579948980000-6111fdd-backuptag)
+The name of scheduled backups is generated using the execution timestamp, a hashcode computed using the backup definition and the tag. (ex : 1579948980000-6111fdd-backuptag)

-When a scheduled backup is triggered, the operator create a backup task using the schedule backup definition.
+When a scheduled backup is triggered, the operator creates a backup task using the schedule backup definition.
 That allows you to check easily if a backup was executed by querying the list of ElassandraTask CRD.

 Here is an example of scheduled backups definition in a DataCenter CRD: